Infanta

 grace the collections of over 100 museums worldwide.
 He was first introduced

-to the power of the camera at an early age.
+at an early age.
 In the 1950's his father worked at Warner Brothers film

 studios, becoming an assistant director to Alfred Hitchcock.
 Here Gibson